AzuraCast is a self-hosted internet radio solution. The installation instructions do not seem easy to adapt to Kubernetes.

 The files directory from Nextcloud was mounted to the Raspberry Pi's local filesystem, which provides access to the public MinIO bucket.
 OBS was configured to shuffle and repeat a playlist from the

-directory.
+public/audio/mp3directory.
 I should be able to publish additional files to this location to have them broadcasted automatically.
 This configuration requires a lot of manual maintenance, but is better than using my personal desktop for a 24/7 broadcast.WebDAV from Nextcloud was not sufficiently stable to maintain a 24 hour live stream.
 I have installed

-on the RaspberryPi and my initial impression is that it seems much more reliable.
+s3fson the RaspberryPi and my initial impression is that it seems much more reliable.
 I will continue to monitor to ensure continuous streaming.The same basic setup was deployed onto an iMac, which is more capable of running a 24/7 live stream and provides a more convenient interface for doing so.
 I am currently streaming from a bot account on Minetest with the music library on shuffle.

 The iMac setup is fairly manual, but I will probably stick with it for the time being until the need for something more substantial arises.